bukiro/PECS/README.md

 - [ ] Stretch Goal: Include optional systems like Stamina & Resolve

 Active to-do:
-Change Shield and Mage Armor to cause a condition and gain items via the condition, so that Shield Block can cause a Shield Cooldown condition and block Shield. itemGain.heightenedFilter should already work in conditions.
+Change Mage Armor to cause a condition and gain items via the condition

 Implement: